 Are these the types of responsibilities you want to leave to a family member or friend?
 If the answer is “No,” you may want to consider naming a loved one in an advisory capacity and using a corporate executor instead.

-A corporate executor can provide a level of expertise that will make the estate settlement a smooth process for all concerned.
+A corporate executor can provide a level of expertise that will help make the estate settlement a smooth process for all concerned.

 Services of a corporate executor include: